ChonchoFronto/sarah/README.md

 + Increase awareness facebook/twitter followers by 5000+
 + Increase donor retention: first time (20%) and repeat donor (50%) retention
 + This campaign is projected to produce an estimated total of $100,000 donations

-2. With SARAH, increase current methods for promoting services - on a personal platform, include website, social media and word of mouth.

 #### Impact: The solution will have an immediate and positive impact on the charity.